Introduction to Considera

 It may be that all the cultures across the world and through history gave credence to an organised bunch of con-artists spouting the same astrological garbage, to feel comfort in the face of the unpredictable, harsh and varied world not yet blessed with Science.
 Considera considers that this conjecture is not yet scientifically proven.

-Considera initially focussed on the collation and evaluation of star-plant experiences, and then on pest and weed peppering but neither initiative attracted enough interest.
+Considera initially focussed on the collation and evaluation of star-plant experiences, and then took on pest and weed peppering but neither initiative attracted enough interest.
 However, Considera has collected a lot of interesting outcomes from the use of preparations.
 This initiative began with BD but has now strayed beyond the current boundaries into 'agrohomeopathy' which also uses unpolluting preparations - and has attracted activity.
 From 2017 onwards Considera has focused its energy here.

 Perhaps all of this is presumptuous: no one requested that I fill this perceived gap.
 But I saw the need, fancied the challenge, gave myself permission, and now think some good may come of it.
 I even dare to hope that Dr Steiner might approve: